swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 The low-level API reference for the Push Service SDK can be found [here](http://www.blackberry.com/developers/docs/PushServiceSDK1.2/LowLevelAPI).
 The high-level API reference for the Push Service SDK can be found [here](http://www.blackberry.com/developers/docs/PushServiceSDK1.2/HighLevelAPI).

+If doing a BES push, you can additional try [this](https://github.com/blackberry/BES10-WebWorks/tree/master/SimplePushTest/server) as an initiator.
+Simply host the index.html file on a web server and note the below definitions for each field.

+Destination Email: The BES email address associated with the device you are pushing content to (i.e myEmail@myDomain.net).
+BES Address: The BES address (i.e bes123.myDomain.net).
+MDS-CS Listen Port: The Mobile Data Server listen port (Usually 9080).
+Application Listen Port: The appId used when registering for push.
+This should match what you specified in the config.ini file.
+For BES pushes, if nothing was specified, one will be randomly generated for you.
+It's recommended you specifiy an appId (i.e com.example.pushHeadlessAppId).
+Content to Push: The push data to send (i.e Sending some sample test data).

 ## More Info